Pullusb/GP_onion_peel/README.md

 ## Changelog:

+0.4.7

+- fix: layer order dependent onion display in world space (now consider only closest frame)
+- fix: onion delete bug

 0.4.6

 - add properties to adjust distance (fix opacity)

 0.4.5

-- Test change: Try a version using data-copy to allow permanent drawing of onion skin
+- Big change: Try a version using data-copy to allow permanent drawing of onion skin
+    - Still very fast to compute, but this double the object size in blend ince datablock is duplicated
 - code: cleanup

 0.4.4